picklepilot/ppwp/README.md

 Take care to remember that this theme is in early and active development, so things might suck for you at first.

 ## License
-UnderStrap is released under the terms of the GPL version 3 or (at your option) any later version.
+ppwp is released under the terms of the GPL version 3 or (at your option) any later version.

 ## Changelog
-            - ** 0.0.1 8/16/2016 First Commit **
+- **0.0.1 8/16/2016 First Commit**
 	- Initial build

 ## Features